nigel-gott/VegJanitor/README.md

 #Tale 7 Vegetable Macro

-Veg Janitor works at around 2000 vegetables per hour (in an optimal situation where you do not ever have to move which never happens).
-It is still a work in progress, feel free to chat me ingame for help, bug reports, suggestions etc. Here is a guide to getting started with it :
+Veg Janitor works at around 2000 vegetables per hour (in an optimal situation where you do not ever have to move which never happens). .
+Here is a guide to getting started with it :

 ## Setting up the Macro
 ### Installation